Professional profile and CV

-I am an environmental social scientist who studies human-nature relationships, and the impact of social, policy and environmental change on resource governance.
-Specifically, I study environmental public policies, particularly in the areas of land-use governance, climate change mitigation, adaptation and biodiversity conservation, and how these impact livelihoods in the global South and transform resource management institutions and people’s behaviour.
-Since 2007, I share my life with Berta and we have two children: Pol (2011) and Jana (2015).
-When I’m not at work, doing fieldwork, or with my family, I tend to be road cycling or mountain biking.
+I am an environmental social scientist who studies human-nature relationships, and the impact of social, environmental and policy change on resource governance.
+I investigate public policies in the areas of land-use governance, climate change mitigation, adaptation and biodiversity conservation, and how these impact rural livelihoods and transform resource management institutions and people’s behaviour.

-I studied Environmental Sciences, Universitat Autònoma de Barcelona (1999), and a postgraduate degree in Environmental Management, Universitat de Barcelona (2000).
-Subsequently, I moved to the UK and coursed an MSc degree in Natural Resources and Development and a PhD in International Development, University of East Anglia (2001, 2005).
+I have a Bachelor in Environmental Sciences, Universitat Autònoma de Barcelona (1999), and a Postgraduate degree in Environmental Management, Universitat de Barcelona (2000).
+Then I moved to the UK to study a Master’s in Natural Resources and Development (2001) and to develop a PhD in International Development, University of East Anglia (2005).

 Between 2005 and 2010, I was a post-doctoral researcher at the Tyndall Centre for Climate Change Research and the School of International Development, University of East Anglia, as well as a part-time lecturer at the University of Cambridge (2009-2011).
-In 2011, I joined the Institute of Environmental Sciences and Technology (ICTA), Universitat Autònoma de Barcelona, first as a ‘Ramón y Cajal’ Senior Fellow and now as a ‘Banco de Santander’ senior researcher.
-At ICTA, I co-lead the Laboratory for the Analysis of Socio-Ecological Systems in a Global World (LASEG) with ICREA Professor Victoria Reyes-García.
+In 2011, I joined the Institute of Environmental Science and Technology (ICTA-UAB), Universitat Autònoma de Barcelona, first as a ‘Ramón y Cajal’ research fellow (2011-2015) with a Marie Curie Career Integration grant; subsequently as a ‘distinguished’ senior researcher (2016-2020), and now as an ICREA Research Professor.
+At ICTA-UAB, I serve as Scientific and Deputy Director since 2020 and I co-lead the Laboratory for the Analysis of Socio-Ecological Systems in a Global World (LASEG) since 2014.

 I have done long-term fieldwork in Mexico, Belize, Tanzania, and Argentina, and research findings have been published in top-tier scientific outlets, including Nature Climate Change, Global Environmental Change and Geoforum or World Development.
-I have also written several books and book chapters, dozens of policy briefs, working papers and consultancy reports, as well as served as guest editor in nine special issues.
-I presently (co-)supervise 4 PhDs and have guided 6 PhDs, 20 MSc and 4 undergraduate theses to completion.
-I have also supported the career development of 4 post-doctoral researchers.
+I have also written several books and book chapters, dozens of policy briefs, working papers and consultancy reports, as well as served as guest editor in several special issues.
+I have significant MSc/PhD supervision experience and I have supported the career development of several post-doctoral researchers.

-I am a member of the editorial board of Geoforum, and I have sit in the international editorial boards of the journals Global Environmental Change (2013-2015) and the Journal of Peasant Studies (ongoing).
-I am a member of the International Society for Ecological Economics, the International Association for the Study of the Commons, and the Association of American Geographers.
-I have authored the ‘Sustainable Development and Equity’ and ‘Agriculture, Forestry and Land-Use’ chapters of the 5th Assessment Report of Working Group III (Mitigation) of the Intergovernmental Panel on Climate Change (IPCC).
+I have been an associate editor of the journals Geoforum and Ecology and Society and I have sat in the international editorial boards of the journals Global Environmental Change and the Journal of Peasant Studies.
+I am also a member of the following academic societies: the International Society for Ecological Economics, the International Association for the Study of the Commons, and the Association of American Geographers.
+I co-authored the ‘Sustainable Development and Equity’ and ‘Agriculture, Forestry and Land-Use’ chapters of the 5th Assessment Report of Working Group III (Mitigation) of the Intergovernmental Panel on Climate Change (IPCC).